soramitsu/fearless-utils-Android/README.md

 During setup of `Reconnector`, you can specify a `ReconnectStrategy`.
 There are several of them bundled with library:
 * `ConstantReconnectStrategy`
 * `LinearReconnectStrategy`
 * `ExponentialReconnectStrategy`.
 This is a default reconnect strategy.

 You can create your own strategy by implementing `ReconnectStrategy` interface.

 ### Delivery type

-While sending request, you can specify a `DeliveryType`.
+While sending a request, you can specify a `DeliveryType`.
 Currently, there are 3 of them:
 * `AT_LEAST_ONCE` - attempts to send request until succeeded.
 This is a default delivery type.
 * `AT_MOST_ONCE` - send request once, reports error if attempt failed.
 * `ON_RECONNECT` - similar to `AT_LEAST_ONCE`, but remembers request and sends it on each reconnect.
 Currently used for subscription initiation.

-### Using with corotuines
+### Using with coroutines

 Library has a out-of-box support for coroutines: